SeverusVape/COGNITIVE-RF-SYSTEM-/VALIDATION/README.md

 session is complete.
 Application algorithms, decision weights, and processing settings remain frozen during the validation campaign.

+## Current release status

+The validation package now contains completed engineering evidence in addition to its original planning records:

+- deterministic synthetic DSP validation;
+- adaptive-detector characterization;
+- temporal confirmation, peak-spacing, bandwidth, and occupancy studies;
+- frozen Adaptive-versus-OS-CFAR comparison;
+- nine antenna-connected REAL-RF complex-IQ datasets;
+- immutable detector replay and frequency-agreement comparison; and
+- detector runtime comparison.

+The Adaptive Detector is the production detector.
+OS-CFAR remains an independent research and validation baseline.
+The REAL-RF campaign supports repeatability, capped top-three frequency-agreement, and runtime observations;
+it does not establish detection accuracy or false-alarm probability without controlled ground truth.

+Rows and templates marked as planned are retained as historical planning records or future controlled-characterization proposals.
+Their presence does not mean those experiments were completed by the REAL-RF campaign.

 ## Package contents

 | File | Purpose |